typecat/ip-info-api/README.md

 - `401 / HTTP_UNAUTHORIZED`
 - `429 / HTTP_TOO_MANY_REQUESTS`

 The requests are handled by the [\App\Controller\IpInfoController](src%2FController%2FIpInfoController.php).
-For simplicity, the validation of the provided IP is implemented via the route requirement argument.
-A custom validator could be implemented in a real project, if a more detailed error information should be displayed to the user.
+The validation of the provided IP is implemented with the help of an [IpRequestObject](App\Entity\IpRequestObject) using property validation constraints.
+The [\App\Service\IpInfoService](src%2FService%2FIpInfoService.php) takes care of the validation process, so the controller only need to throw different exceptions for different request issues.

 The controller uses the [\App\Service\IpInfoService](src%2FService%2FIpInfoService.php) to fetch the necessary information, which is returned as a DTO.
 For various cases, various DTOs can be used or overridden.
 The most